 Borscht with Beet Concentrate

-At this point, you can add a bit more of the concentrate, a little at a time, until the right amount of acidity and sweetness suits you, and if needed add salt & pepper.
+At this point, you can add a bit more of the concentrate, a little at a time, until the right amount of acidity and sweetness suits you, and if needed, add salt & pepper.

 Borscht using Beet Kvass

-In a lot of Polish houses instead of using vinegar or beet concentrate, the cooks would make beet kvass to use for the borscht.
-I love beet kvass and we drink it in my home all the time.
+In a lot of Polish houses, instead of using vinegar or beet concentrate, the cooks would make beet kvass to use for the borscht.
+I love beet kvass, and we drink it in my home all the time.

 If you want to use this method, make beet kvass from my recipe (that can be found here) 5 days prior to making your borscht.
 You should use this instead of vinegar and lemon juice.
-Also be mindful that beet kvass is salty, so be sparing with your salt until the end of the process.
+Also, be mindful that beet kvass is salty, so be sparing with your salt until the end of the process.

 To make borscht using beet kvass, you will start the same way with vegetable broth.
-Then when you add beets, apple, and garlic, you would add 1 cup of beet kvass and let it all cook for half an hour.
+Then when you add beets, apples, and garlic, you would add 1 cup of beet kvass and let it all cook for half an hour.
 Then add more kvass and seasoning as needed.

 Here is why I don’t use this method.
 Beet kvass is a wonderful source of good bacteria and nutrients.
 Therefore we love to drink it alone.
-The cooking process will kill the beneficial bacteria; so in my opinion, it is better to use vinegar and lemon juice for the borscht and drink beet kvass….but that’s a personal preference.
+The cooking process will kill the beneficial bacteria, so in my opinion, it is better to use vinegar and lemon juice for the borscht and drink beet kvass….but that’s a personal preference.